So you think you’re ready for the hottest home design trends in 2016!

 Before you get into the redecorating mode – or start your search for new house plans – take a look around your home to see if you have any design “dinosaurs” that you can ditch.
 What may have been trendy in 2000, a few years ago – or even in 2015 – may be old news by now.

 Let’s take a look at five design “don’ts” that every homeowner should avoid in 2016.

 1. Whirlpool Bathtubs – A great idea in the 1980s but totally “out” this year.
 With today’s homeowner more conscious of the use of floor plan space and energy, these huge tubs are unlikely to be part of the master bathroom of a new home.
 They take up a lot of room in a floor plan and can be a maintenance problem – with the need to replace motors periodically.

 Go for bigger showers, more elaborate vanities with double sinks, and more counter space instead.

-A four-bedroom Shingle style house plan features this big walk-in shower (left) that is perfect after a day at the beach (Plan 161-1038).
-A modern bath in a modern Ranch home plan comes with double sinks, a multiple-head shower, and built in shelves for bath accessories (Plan 101-1336).
+A four-bedroom Shingle style house plan features this big walk-in shower (above) that is perfect after a day at the beach (Plan 161-1038).
+Below: A modern bath in a modern Ranch home plan comes with double sinks, a multiple-head shower, and built in shelves for bath accessories (Plan 101-1336).

 2. Kitchen Desk/Office – A few years ago, homeowners used space next to the refrigerator as a work station.
 A desk was often installed in the kitchen area as a “home” office – for mail, phones, messages, computers, cookbooks, and storage.